 - Druid — Servants of nature, Druids are the most versatile class, relying on talents and shapeshifting to specialize in melee DPS (cat), ranged DPS (Moonkin), tank (bear), or healer (tree).
 Additional forms allow them to breathe underwater and swim faster, increase foot traveling speed, and fly without a mount.
 Bears use Rage, Cats use Energy, and while all druids have a mana pool, only the other two specializations rely on it.
 Balance druids also use Astral Power.
 Restoration druids are most well known for their healing-over-time spells such as Rejuvenation.

 - Hunter — A melee OR ranged DPS class that tames beasts to use as pets in combat.
-The Hunter can specialize in improving his pet or his ranged combat skills, and can give up his gun for the hunting spear and trap mastery.
-Notably, the only class that can use a ranged weapon and deal physical ranged damage, but can choose to be a beastmaster that fights in melee alongside his pet.
+The Hunter can specialize in improving their pet or their ranged combat skills, and can give up their gun for the hunting spear and trap mastery.
+Notably, the only class that can use a ranged weapon and deal physical ranged damage, but can choose to be a beastmaster that fights in melee alongside their pet.

 - Mage — A ranged DPS class that excels at dishing out magical damage.
 Talent choices focus on specific types of magic: Arcane, the deepest of magic knowledge which is addictive to use and centers around managing an increasing mana cost for maximum damage, Fire which allows the mage to cause huge explosions and wield dragonfire, and Frost giving them the companionship of a Water Elemental and allowing them to freeze and shatter foes.
 Mages are also versatile in managing large numbers of enemies and controlling monsters, conjuring food out of thin air and teleporting people to specific locations.
 Obviously they use mana.